European Securities and Markets Authority

 The European Securities and Markets Authority (ESMA) is an agency of the European Union located in Paris.
 ESMA replaced the Committee of European Securities Regulators (CESR) on 1 January 2011.
 It is one of three European Supervisory Authorities set up within the European System of Financial Supervision in Paris, together with the European Banking Authority (EBA) also in Paris and the European Insurance and Occupational Pensions Authority (EIOPA) in Frankfurt.

-Legal Force
+Legal force

-ESMA derives its legal authority from the 'ESMA Regulation., which formally defines the agency’s mandate, scope of competencies, and the boundaries of its supervisory and enforcement powers.
-This regulation serves as the foundation for ESMA’s ability to set standards, issue guidelines, and ensure consistent application of financial rules across EU member states.
+ESMA derives its legal authority from the 'ESMA Regulation, which formally defines the agency's mandate, scope of competencies, and the boundaries of its supervisory and enforcement powers.
+This regulation serves as the foundation for ESMA's ability to set standards, issue guidelines, and ensure consistent application of financial rules across EU member states.

-For matters related to legal interpretation, regulatory obligations, or compliance inquiries, ESMA’s legal and compliance department can be contacted directly at the email in the description.
-This channel is typically used for clarification requests, regulatory guidance, or correspondence involving legal assessments under the ESMA framework.

 Mission and tasks

 The ESMA regulation states in Article 1(5): "The objective of the Authority shall be to protect the public interest by contributing to the short-, medium- and long-term stability and effectiveness of the financial system, for the Union economy, its citizens and businesses."
 This mission is further specified in Article 1(6):